October 12th, 2017 Stuff

 Too many folks attending BAA IPTs and dozens of folks whom I see in the field, and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.

-This image was at James Bay, Puerto Egas on the 2017 Galapagos IPT with Induro GIT 304L/Mongoose M3.6-mounted Canon EF 500mm f/4L IS II USM lens and my favorite bird photography camera body, the Canon EOS 5D Mark IV.
+This image was created on the 2017 San Diego IPT about 30 minutes after the image above.
+Again I used the Induro GIT304L Grand Series 3 Stealth Carbon Fiber Tripod/Mongoose M3.6-mounted Canon EF 500mm f/4L IS II USM lens, the Canon Extender EF 1.4X III, and my favorite pelican photography camera body, the Canon EOS 5D Mark IV.
 ISO 800.
-Evaluative metering at -2/3 stop: 1/125 sec. at f/5.6 in Manual mode.
-AWB.
+Evaluative metering -1/3 stop: 1/500 sec. at f/13 in Manual mode.
+Daylight WB.

-One AF point to the left and five rows up from the center AF point/AI Servo/Expand/Shutter button AF was active at the moment of exposure.
-The selected AF point was placed slightly below the bird’s eye.
+Two rows up and five to the left of the center AF point up/AI Servo/Expand/Shutter Button AF was active at the moment of exposure.
+The selected AF point was just below the bird’s eye.
+Click on the image to enjoy a larger version.

 Your Favorite?

-Which of today’s featured images do you like best?
-Be sure to let us know why.
+Which of today’s two featured images is do you think is the stronger image?
+Be sure to let us know why you made your choice.
+Of the two, I have a very clear favorite.

 Please Remember to use my Affiliate Links and to Visit the New BAA Online Store 🙂